biowaffeln/next-gen/README.md

 ### `next-gen init`

 Simply answer the questions in the interactive prompt and a Next.js project will be generated for you.
+The prompt will guide you through the process and allow you to add any of the below recipes to your newly created Next.js project.

 ### `next-gen add [recipe]`

-This command adds support for various tools and frameworks to an existing Next.js project, all within seconds!
+This command adds various tools and frameworks to an existing Next.js project, all within seconds!
 To add a recipe, run `next-gen add [recipe]`.

 > ⚠️ Warning!
 This command will modify files in your project.
 It's advised to commit your changes to git before running this command.